thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-snowflake-azure-ad-oauth.md

 - Validate the tokens from Azure AD.
 - Provide the appropriate Snowflake data access to users based on the user role associated with the OAuth token.

+{% include important.html content="If you use SESSION:ROLE-ANY in scope, you must configure the following flag in the security integration: **external_oauth_any_role_mode = 'ENABLE'**.
+This is shown in the *optional* line of the security integration format below." %}

 #### Security integration format

 ```